ftdinh/PuffinPlayer/README.md

 npm run dev
 ```

+Visit http://localhost:3000 once the development server is running.

 The npm production script is configured to run on heroku, and so if desired, use the heroku cli to create a new app

 ```bash